shyamalkejriwal/ftp/readme.txt

 	c.
 A double quotation mark preceded by a backslash (\") is interpreted as a literal double quotation mark character (").
 	d.
 Any character 'ch' preceded by a backslash (\ch) is interpreted as a literal character 'ch' (including '\').

+6. The server sends the size of file transfer along with success reply.
-6. All options supported with 'ls'.
+7. All options supported with 'ls'.
 -----------------------------------------

 Brief descriptions of source files: